hetzneronline/community-content/tutorials/Borgbackup_en.md

 If you want to backup the entire system on your Linux server, you should remember that not all files and folders belong in a backup.
 Some should be excluded by default.

-For this, the create command has an '--exclude' option or you can specify an exclude file.
+For this, the create command has an `--exclude` option or you can specify an exclude file.
 The usage is described in detail in the [Borg create documentation](https://borgbackup.readthedocs.io/en/stable/usage/create.html).

-Here is an example call to 'borg create' for a backup of the complete system:
+Here is an example call to `borg create` for a backup of the complete system:

 ```
 borg create -v --stats                   \